aabbtree77/miniguestlog/README.md

 - Watch out for a nested async double fetch on the client side.

-I did not bother whether to apply Fetch or Axios, TanStack Query, used ChatGPT whenever needed, coded in VS Code with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) rather than Postman API which could be in the process of **[enshittification.](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**
+I did not bother whether to apply Fetch or Axios, ES6 or ES8 (they are mixed badly), TanStack Query, used ChatGPT whenever needed, coded in VS Code with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) rather than Postman API which could be in the process of **[enshittification.](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**

 ## render.com